-We will have until August 24, 2017 to consummate our initial business combination.
-However, if we anticipate that we may not be able to consummate our initial business combination by such date, we may extend the period of time to consummate a business combination up to three times, each by an additional three months (no later than May 24, 2018 to complete a business combination).
-Pursuant to the terms of our amended and restated articles of incorporation and the trust agreement entered into between us and Continental Stock Transfer & Trust Company, in order to extend the time available for us to consummate our initial business combination, our sponsors or their affiliates or designees, upon five days advance notice prior to the applicable deadline, must deposit into the trust account \$402,536 (\$0.058 per unit), up to an aggregate of \$1,207,607, or \$0.175 per unit, on or prior to the date of the applicable deadline, for each three month extension.
-In the event that we receive notice from our sponsors five days prior to the applicable deadline of their intent to effect an extension, we intend to issue a press release announcing such intention at least three days prior to the applicable deadline.
-In addition, we intend to issue a press release the day after the applicable deadline announcing whether or not the funds had been timely deposited.
+We will have until February 24, 2018 to consummate our initial business combination and may extend such period for another three months to May 24, 2018.
+Pursuant to the terms of our amended and restated articles of incorporation and the trust agreement entered into between us and Continental Stock Transfer & Trust Company, in order to extend the time available for us to consummate our initial business combination, our sponsors or their affiliates or designees, upon five days advance notice prior to such deadline, must deposit into the trust account \$402,536 (\$0.058 per unit), on or prior to February 24, 2018 for another three month extension.
+In the event that we receive notice from our sponsors five days prior such deadline of their intent to effect an extension, we intend to issue a press release announcing such intention at least three days prior to such deadline.
+In addition, we intend to issue a press release the day after such deadline announcing whether or not the funds had been timely deposited.
 Our sponsors and their affiliates or designees are not obligated to fund the trust account to extend the time for us to complete our initial business combination.
-To the extent that some, but not all, of our sponsors, decide to extend the period of time to consummate our initial business combinations, such sponsors (or their affiliates or designees) may deposit the entire \$402,536 amount.
-In the event that interest in the trust is available for withdrawal for working capital purposes and has not been used to pay taxes or other working capital expenses, we may apply the accrued interest in the trust account or such withdrawn interest to the sponsors' obligation to loan us money in connection with an extension, and the amount that our sponsors would be obligated to loan us in connection with such extension would be reduced by the amount of interest so applied.
+To the extent that some, but not all, of our sponsors, decide to extend the period of time to consummate our initial business combination, such sponsors (or their affiliates or designees) may deposit the entire \$402,536 amount.
+In the event that interest in the trust is available for withdrawal for working capital purposes and has not been used to pay taxes or other working capital expenses, we may apply the accrued interest in the trust account or such withdrawn interest to the sponsors' obligation to loan us money in connection with such extension, and the amount that our sponsors would be obligated to loan us in connection with such extension would be reduced by the amount of interest so applied (as we have done in the extensions in August and November of 2017).
 If we are unable to consummate our initial business combination within the applicable time period, we will, as promptly as reasonably possible but not more than ten business days thereafter, redeem the public shares for a pro rata portion of the funds held in the trust account and as promptly as reasonably possible following such redemption, subject to the approval of our remaining shareholders and our board of directors, dissolve and liquidate, subject in each case to our obligations under Marshall Islands law to provide for claims of creditors and the requirements of other applicable law.
 In such event, the warrants will be worthless.